 Las Vegas – Shadow Creek* and Cascata* prove that expensive layouts still prevail.

-Louisiana – Bluffs at Thompson’s Creek* is a wonderful routing on good piece of property and it’s open to the public.
+Louisiana – Bluffs at Thompson’s Creek* is a wonderful routing on a good piece of property and it’s open to the public.

 Long Island – Friendly Neighbors – National Golf Links and Shinnecock Hills are the best among a host of great ones like Maidstone and Garden City GC.
 Friar’s Head nips several newer entries.